When it comes to teaching money, you may be wondering what to cover with your kids. This guide includes everything children need to know about money.

 The truth is you have no idea how these friends have paid for their expenses.
 Did they take on debt?
 Are they without savings?
 Most of the time other people are not a good yardstick for how you should spend your money, especially if their financial goals and mindset are different.

 Kids frequently make comparisons with their friends.
-When it comes to purchases made by parents (“Emily got an iPad!”) explain to them that different families make different spending decisions and that’s OK.
-Even though Emily’s family felt comfortable buying her an iPad, your family does not and then state the reasons why.
+When it comes to purchases made by parents (“Sara got an iPad!”) explain to them that different families make different spending decisions and that’s OK.
+Even though Sara’s family felt comfortable buying her an iPad, your family does not and then state the reasons why.

 Be mindful of debt – even college debt